LeniwPetrou/formula1-app/README.md

 - Clone repository
 - Run npm install
 - Run ng serve for a dev server
 - Navigate to http://localhost:4200/home.
-The app redirects to that url if you gonna navigate to an iNvalid path.
+The app redirects to this url if user gonna navigate to an invalid path.

 ## Description